 An external stakeholder group of practitioners, researchers, policymakers, and community leaders in the field of childhood obesity prevention has collaborated extensively with the Childhood Obesity Intervention Cost-Effectiveness Study (CHOICES) Project.

-Stakeholders were selected for their content-area expertise in the sectors integral to preventing childhood obesity in the US.
-The stakeholder group includes research scientists in nutrition, physical activity, epidemiology, and public policy; public health department officials; leaders of community organizations; policy consultants; pediatricians and registered dietitians; grocery industry leaders; and public health lawyers.
+Stakeholders were selected for their content-area expertise in the settings integral to preventing childhood obesity in the U.S. The stakeholder group includes research scientists in nutrition, physical activity, epidemiology, and public policy; public health department officials; leaders of community organizations; policy consultants; pediatricians and registered dietitians; grocery industry leaders; and public health lawyers.
 They represent local, state, and federal government agencies; national research foundations; academic institutions; and non-profit organizations.